 Bugs become more active in the hot weather, and mosquitos are probably the most annoying because their bites are especially itchy.
-Before leaving your house, you should check if you have enough bug spray for everyone.
+Before leaving your house, you should check if you have enough bug spray for everyone or a good bug fogger.
 Use milder bug sprays for the kids if you can.

 Don’t let food spoil